ptakpatryk/ptakpatryk/README.md

 ### Hello World 👋
 I am a Front-end developer from Poland.
 Working and living in England.
-- 🔭 Working on multiple frontend and backend project using Vue and Nodejs
+- 🔭 Working on multiple frontend and backend project using Vue/ReactJS and NodeJS
-- ⚡ Have 5 years of proffesional experience as a graphic designer
+- ⚡ 5 years of proffesional experience as a graphic designer
 - 🌱 Learning algorithms and data structures in depth

 ## Connect with me